canonical/canonicalwebteam.discourse/README.md

 Flask extension to integrate discourse content generated to docs to your website.
 This project was previously named `discourse_docs`.

+## Writing documentation

+Documentation for how to write documentation pages in Discourse for consumption by this module can be found [in the Canonical discourse](https://discourse.canonical.com/t/creating-discourse-based-documentation-pages/159).

 ## Install

 Install the project with pip: `pip install canonicalwebteam.discourse`